anshuldante/ai-ds-ml-practical/machine-learning-and-ai-foundations-recommendations/readme.md

 * Here's what the algorithms looks like:
   * Set all elements in U and M to random numbers, the movie rating matrix will now result in random numbers
   * Create a **cost function** that checks how far off **U x M** currently is from equaling the known values of the Movie Ratings matrix.
-  * Using a numerical optimization algorithm, tweak the numbers i U and M a little a a time.
+  * Using a numerical optimization algorithm, tweak the numbers in U and M a little at a time.
   * The goal is to get the **cost function** a little closer to zero with every iteration.
   * We'll use **SciPy's fmin_cg()** optimization function to find the minimum cost.
 It searches for inputs that make the function return the minimum output.
   * The **U** and **M** values we find will be the estimates: **U x M ~ Movie Ratings**.